 Sometimes untrue thoughts will pop up, it is important that these are talked through in the open as to avoid hopeless feelings.
 Permitting that genuine remorse is shown, the third-party is removed, and there is understanding, both partners have a chance at starting over and saving the marriage.

 Months Twelve to Eighteen: this stage in the recovery process is about choosing to move forward as a couple to rebuild trust.
 What is important here is that there is an improvement in conflict resolution and communication.
 If this has been achieved, then the couple should understand what one another needs emotionally.

 Both partners need to open up and choose to reconnect as one entity.
 There will still be some bad days, but they will be considerably less jarring at this point.

-Now, this is just a general affair recovery timeline, so it will be vastly different for some couples than others.
+Now, this is just a general affair recovery timeline, so it will be vastly different for some married couples than others.

-For instance, couples who are dealing with sex addiction will find that it takes many years to even get to stage three and four while others may be able to get to stage two rather quickly but then take years to move forward.
+For instance, couples who are dealing with sexual addiction will find that it takes many years to even get to stage three and four while others may be able to get to stage two rather quickly but then take years to move forward.

 Every individual is different and will take different amounts of time to learn to heal, learn to re-trust, and learn to deal with the pain and obsessive thoughts.

 It is important that couples seek out professional advice, take courses, and learn how to communicate with one another as this helps with the healing process and the fights.
 Plus, couples must understand what has happened and why because only then can one choose to forgive the digression.